chinhho/dsc-introduction-to-keras-lab/README.md

 ## Introduction

-In this lab you'll once again build a neural network, but this time you will be using Keras to do a lot of the heavy lifting.
+In this lab you'll once again build a neural network, but this time you will be using Keras to do a lot of the heavy lift.

 ## Objectives